Review of particular criminal defences

 We are releasing a series of background papers to provide information on topics relevant to the review and prompt discussion.

-A consultation paper will be published in late-2024.
+A consultation paper will be published in February 2025.
 It will include questions for consultation and ask for submissions.

 Our final report with recommendations and draft legislation will be given to the Government by 1 December 2025.